February 2023 Newsletter

 Eligible household must both apply for the program and contact a participating provider to select a service plan.

 From 3- 5 on Saturdays Artisans Books & Coffee hosts Chess players of all levels.
 Boards available or bring your own.
-Watch and learn, play a few games, match your wits.
-Learn more and RSVP on their Facebook page.
+Watch and learn, play a few games, and match your wits.
+To learn more about the Chess open Play Group and RSVP on their Facebook page, please click here.

-Free Museum access and playtime • Opportunities to connect with other kinship families • Resources on parenting, child development and building resiliency while facing trauma • Child-centered programming with STEM and social-emotional learning 1st Sunday of the Month February 5 9 – 11 a.m.
+Free Museum access and playtime • Opportunities to connect with other kinship families • Resources on parenting, child development, and building resiliency while facing trauma • Child-centered programming with STEM and social-emotional learning 1st Sunday of the Month February 5, 9 - 11 a.m.
 Ages 1-12* *Chronological age applies Pre-registration is required.
-For more information or to register, click here.
+For more information or to register for Grandfamilies At Imagine Children's Museum, click here.

 LGBTQ+ community: karaoke and table top game night!
 Feel free to use one of our games or bring your own.
 Here are some things you'll need to know: